ajw998/recommendation-list/README.md

-# Learning
+# Recommendation List

-A list of classic reading materials for other journeymen who are interested in the same *specialist* areas in law and computer science as I am.
+A list of classic reading materials for other journeymen who are interested in the same *specialist* areas in law and computer science as mine.
 I have a particular interest in the following areas:

-**Computer Science**: Software Engineering, Web Development, Data Structures and Algorithms, Information Visualisation
+**Computer Science**: Information Visualisation, Software Engineering, Artificial Intelligence

 **Law**: Public Law, Corporate Law, Corporate Governance